AvinashRavula/todo-vue/README.md

-# todo
+# todo application

-This template should help get you started developing with Vue 3 in Vite.
+This is sample todo application built using Vue 3 and Vite

 ## Recommended IDE Setup